waf/waf.github.com/content/acrylamid-with-virtualenv-and-pip.rst

 reStructuredText
 ----------------

 Acrylamid uses Markdown by default for the authoring of blog posts.
 However, the `reStructuredText`_ filter includes some nice features, such as easy Gist, YouTube, and Vimeo embedding.
-We can switch over to reStructureText by installing the docutils package:
+We can switch over to reStructuredText by installing the docutils package:

 .. code-block:: console